gitGNU/gnu_pretest/README.md

   [CC-BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/), and
   [GFDL 1.3+](http://www.gnu.org/copyleft/fdl.html)
 * Operation System Virtual Machine Images:
-    Each operating system use a mixture of Free-Software license.
+    Each operating system use a mixture of Free-Software licenses.
     Where an operating system offers non-free software options, those were removed.
 See the license for the relevant OSes: